vmkcom/dropbox-js/guides/builtin_drivers.md

 performs the authorization and having that page redirect back to the application page.

+Driver autodetection will automatically set up the Redirect driver in Web applications, so calling `client.authDriver` is not necessary.

 This driver's constructor takes the following options.

 * `rememberUser` can be set to false to stop the driver from storing the user's